Highland Chateau Health + Rehabilitation Center COVID-19 Update

 - Utilizing personal protective equipment (PPE) appropriately when interacting with residents and others, as directed by CMS guidelines.

-We will continue to be in close communications with our medical director, other providers, as well as local and state health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.
+We will continue to be in close communications with our medical director, other providers, as well as state and local health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.

 NOTE TO MEDIA PERSONNEL: Send inquiries to firstname.lastname@example.org.